Armonccc/Reverse-Engineering-Analysis-and-Lab/README.md

 # Deliverables

-* A 16-page report including:
+* A 16-page report with:

-  * Tools and methods used
+  * Methods and tools employed
-  * Challenges faced
+  * Problems encountered
   * What was learned
-  * Final conclusions and the discovered password
+  * Concluding remarks and the password learned
-  * Supporting screenshots, tables, and diagrams
+  * Screenshot illustrating tables and diagrams